vitroid/GenIce/temp_README.md

 iceR   | Partial plastic ice R [Mochizuki 2014]. iceT   | Partial plastic ice T [Hirata 2017]. prism[4], prism[5], prism[6], ... | Ice nanotubes.
 [Koga 2001].
+gromacs[filename]| Read a .gro file as a unit lattice of an ice.
+See the output of `genice gromacs` for usage.

 Ice names with double quotations are not experimentally verified.